-The mesmerising Nilgiri hills, which sprawl through the states of Tamil Nadu, Kerala, and Karnataka, are home to the Toda tribe and tea gardens that help in creating fragrant cups of Nilgiri tea.
-This variety of tea is slightly fruity and minty in flavour because trees such as Eucalyptus and Blue Gum dot the region.
+The mesmerizing Nilgiri hills, which sprawl through the states of Tamil Nadu, Kerala, and Karnataka, are home to the Toda tribe and tea gardens that help in creating fragrant cups of Nilgiri tea.
+This variety of tea is slightly fruity and minty in flavor because trees such as Eucalyptus and Blue Gum dot the region.
 The spices cultivated near the tea gardens lend briskness to the light brew.
-The well-balanced blend of flavour and body makes Nilgiri tea a wondrous dream for blenders.
+The well-balanced blend of flavor and body makes Nilgiri tea a wondrous dream for blenders.

 The Nilgiri hills (which are also known as the “Blue Mountains”) fall under the influence both northeast and southwest monsoons.
 Hence, its tea leaves are plucked throughout the year.
 Nilgiri Orthodox tea is a successfully registered GI (Geographical Indication).

 More About Nilgiri Tea

 Nilgiri tea is a delectably fragrant and delightfully aromatic tea, replete with high tones of subtle floral notes and a golden-yellow liquor.
 Moreover, the leaves are crisply brisk and bright.
 Nilgiri tea leaves behind lingering notes of dusk flowers with an undercurrent of briskness.
 It has a creamy feel, making it an exceptionally great flavoured tea to be enjoyed after a day of work.

 Consuming Nilgiri tea is extremely advantageous.
 If you have problems with your digestive system, sipping on a glass of this tea may help in relaxing your stomach.
 Nilgiri tea is a rich source of flavonoids that help in increasing blood supply and boosting the supply of blood to the heart.